Bristol Addiction Treatment Resources

 Two of the most promising options near Bristol are the New Freedom Academy and Green Mountain Treatment Center.
 New Freedom Academy is a lovely private rehab set on 17 acres of the Canterbury Woods in New Hampshire.
 It primarily provides medically based residential treatment.
 The small center has a 20-patient limit, ensuring that there is a high number of staff and clinicians available to support each resident.
 During a day at New Freedom Academy, residents can go to group and individual therapy or take part in holistic therapies like yoga and medication.
 Clinicians are highly trained in treating addiction and co-occurring mental disorders, and there is 24/7 on-site medical staff to deal with any health problems.

 Another excellent option is the Green Mountain Treatment Center.
 This residential facility is slightly larger, but it still maintains a home-like setting in New Hampshire.
 In the scenic location, people can recover and focus on their sobriety.
 With a medically monitored detox, the Green Mountain Treatment Center is a safe place to get clean.
+Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.
 Gender-separate programs provide a sense of security for residents while the evidence-based clinical treatment helps ensure effective assistance.
 The rehabilitation curriculum focuses on the 12-step program, which helps people to seek out root causes of addiction and rebuild their lives.
 To take residents’ minds off addiction, the Green Mountain Treatment Center also offers a variety of entertainment options like an on-site gym and off-site outings.

 At Granite Recovery’s rehab locations, the staff focuses on getting you the care you need.
 With a little help, substance use disorder can be beaten.